 The B.L.
 Ullman Prize in Latin

 The Ullman Prize is funded by an endowment established by Professor Ullman in 1963 for the purpose of encouraging students in their study of Latin.
 The prize is awarded to a student enrolled in fourth semester Latin (LATN 204 or 205) who shows the best ability to translate at sight selected passages of Latin in a competitive written examination.
-For current and former winners of the Ullman Prize, see here.
+For current and former winners of the Ullman Prize, see the Prize Winners Past and Present page.
 Please consider making a gift to the B. L. Ullman Prize in Latin.
 To make a donation, please contact Philip Brooks in the Arts and Sciences Foundation.